Selective Admission Requirements

 The minimum requirements for the Selective Health Programs:

-2. Completed Request for Health Evaluation through the student Owens Ozone account,
+2. Completed Request for Health Evaluation on the website in the Selective Admission Evaluation Request form.

 3. Official transcripts (including LPN and RN programs attended, if applicable) from high school, college, or university attended.